AlyssaNichols/react-gallery-project/README.md

 6. Click on a photo to have the photo's description displayed and then re-click the description to have to photo re-displayed.

 ## Wireframe
+I have attached a photo of my gallery with the photos from my Database
 ![Project Wireframe](wireframes/project-wireframe.png)

 ### Built With